Zhang Kangzhi: Career

 He had been studied in the Department of Philosophy of Nanjing University, School of Marxism Studies of RUC, Department of Philosophy of RUC, and taught in the Department of Theory of Northwest College of Politics and Law, School of Marxism Studies of RUC, and the Department of Public Administration of RUC.
 He got a Doctor degree of Philosophy in RUC in 1995, with the doctoral dissertation winning the first National Excellent Doctoral Dissertation Award.
 He had been studied in the fields of Western Marxism and Administrative Ethics, and has focused on Administrative Philosophy and Administrative Culture and organization theory recently.
 He is the major draftsman of the "proposal for creating China's MPA education" and its preliminary scheme, both submitted to the State Education Commission by RUC in 1996.
 He has published more than 400 pieces of papers in journals like Social Science in China, Journal of Renmin University of China, Administrative Tribune, Academic Research and so on.
-He has published more than ten books, composed or edited three pieces of teaching materials, some of the works has assured him some awards like Wu Yuzhang Award, Five Ones Program Award of the Publicity Department of the Communist Party of China Central Committee, the Excellent Books Award in east china district, and many times of the Award for outstanding achievements in scientific research of the RUC.
+He has published more than ten books, composed or edited three pieces of teaching materials, some of the works has assured him some awards like Wu Yuzhang Award, Five Ones Program Award of the Publicity Department of the Chinese Communist Party, the Excellent Books Award in east china district, and many times of the Award for outstanding achievements in scientific research of the RUC.

 He is considered one of the most originative scholars in China, and is specially influential in the fields of "the debate in paradigms of Public Management", "publicity" and "public interest".
 He is the creator of the concept "服务型政府" (Service-oriented government) in China, which has an evident effect on Chinese government's "Building the Service-oriented government" movement.
 His "In Search of a Ethical Perspective of Public Administration" stirred the Chinese academia in Public Administration, and was considered "open up a new perspective for the research of Public Administration, is very important for the further development of Chinese Public Administration", and "is bound to be one of the classic works in Public Administration in the future."